vitali-fedulov/hyper/README.md

 Search nearest neighbour vectors in n-dimensional space with hashes.
 No dependencies.

-IMPORTANT: It is not directly useful for very high-dimensional vectors, because the algorithm may produce impractically large hash sets.
+IMPORTANT: For very high-dimensional vectors selection of the 2 parameters (below) becomes very important, else the algorithm may produce prohibitively large hash sets.
 The [example](https://github.com/vitali-fedulov/imagehash2/blob/main/hashes.go) uses only 9 dimensions.
-But it is possible to use it indirectly by either dimensionality reduction or by slicing n-vectors into smaller-dimensional vectors and then applying the algorithm sequentially.
+As alternatives it is possible to use the algorithm indirectly: (1) by dimensionality reduction, (2) by slicing n-vectors into smaller-dimensional vectors and then applying the algorithm sequentially, (3) by using only a few significant dimensions, which would find much smaller manageable vector pairs, and then applying a slower and more precise comparison method on the result.

+## Algorithm

 The algorithm is based on the assumption that two real numbers can be considered equal within certain equality distance.
 Then quantization is used for comparison.
 To make sure points near or at quantization borders are also comparable, a vector can be discretized into more than one hash, as described [here](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html) (also as [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20hashing%20float%20vectors.pdf)).
 The method indirectly clusters given vectors by hypercubes and their neighbourhoods.
 It is exhaustive within a set precision.